syncfusion-content/windowsforms-docs/WindowsForms/Classic/DateTimePicker/Calendar-Value.md

 ---
 layout: post
-title: Calendar Value | WindowsForms | Syncfusion
+title: Calendar Value in Windows Forms xptoolbar control | Syncfusion
-description: Learn here about how to show the default date, maximum and minimum calendar value in Windows Forms DateTimePickerAdv
+description: Learn about Calendar Value support in Syncfusion Windows Forms DateTimePickerAdv(Classic) control and more details.
 platform: WindowsForms
 control: DateTimePickerAdv
 documentation: ug
 ---
-# Calendar Value
+# Calendar Value in Windows Forms DateTimePickerAdv(Classic)

 In the Popup calendar, today's date will be selected by default, at run time.
 This default date can be changed using [Value](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.DateTimePickerAdv.html#Syncfusion_Windows_Forms_Tools_DateTimePickerAdv_Value) property.
 You can also specify the range of values / dates that can be selected at run time using the [MaxValue] and [MinValue]() properties of DateTimePickerAdv.